lluiscanet/CarND-LaneLinesDetection/README.md

 * Detect if vehicles are covering the line lanes to avoid miss-representation of them.
 * Take advantage of the sequential nature of the video by doing a weighted average of the slope and intercept parameters for the regressed lines between the current frame and the previous frames, with a decay function for the weith on the previous frames that will give smaller weight to older frames.
 This should help stabilize the output.

+## Optional Challenge
+This is an image with changing lighting conditions and shadows and therefore, the hough line parameters had to be slightly adjusted to account for the new lighting conditions.
+Also, the polygon that defines the area of inteset for the Canny edge detection had to be adjusted to new values, since the resolution and positioning of the camera were different than in the original scenarios.